 - Dispose of the product following the instructions provided in the recall notice to make sure no one will consume it.

-You can easily use the Recalls widget on your website to notify your visitors about the latest food safety recalls and alerts.
-Just copy the code found on the ‘Embed’ button above and paste it in your site’s coding.
+Use the recalls widget on your website to notify your users about the latest food safety recalls and alerts.
+Click on the "Embed" button and copy and paste the code in your web page.
 When new alerts and recalls are issued, the widget will be automatically updated.